 The original, massive new outfall pipe measuring over 2 miles long, was delivered to the beach at Blackpool on 8/9 August 2017.

 This video clip shows you how it was floated to Blackpool.

 Watch a short video of how the pipe was prepared for delivery.

 More about the Superpipe

-Many thanks to Geoff Haw for these photos taken at 7am on Wednesday 8 August 2017, the pipe having been floated to shore on the high tide over night.
+Many thanks to Geoff Haw for these photos taken at 7am on Wednesday 8 August 2017.
+The pipe was floated to shore on the previous high tide overnight.

 The photos below are of the pipe being fabricated in Ireland.

 Concrete collars are used to weight and protect the pipe.
 It’s towed across the sea in a pipestring with the concrete collars attached.

 The supersize outfall pipe is an important part of United Utilities work to enhance the sewer network in Blackpool and will be used during periods of heavy rain to pump storm water away from the sewer network.
 It will not only help prevent flooding of properties, but with the storm water being pumped so far out into sea, it will help to protect bathing waters.

 A new 30 metre deep storm tank, and a new pumping station which will have the capacity to pump 14 tonnes of water per second through the massive new outfall pipes, are just some of the major engineering activities taking place.
 They will help to protect Blackpool’s Blue Flag beach and keep all of our bathing waters clean.